January 10 - February 6, 2022

 Alec Huxley is a painter based in San Francisco.
 His work, primarily representational, is filled with contrast.
 Simultaneously stark and colorful, it focuses on landscapes of the American West Coast.
 Cinematic scenes serve as imperfect records of place, time and architecture for space travellers and wild animals.
-A self taught artist, his background includes studies in business, graphic design, photography, as well as a career in printing before committing to fine art.
+A self taught artist, his background includes studies in business, graphic design, photography, as well as a career in printing before committing to fine art full-time.

 Beryl Landau is a San Francisco-based artist who describes her work as “symbolic landscape”.
 Her acrylic paintings depict geographical locations rendered in a manner that evokes feelings about them.
 Born in New York City, Landau moved to Santa Monica CA at the age of 15, then arrived in San Francisco in the 1960s to attain BFA and MFA degrees at the San Francisco Art Institute.
 Her teachers included Richard Diebenkorn, Elmer Bischoff, and Joan Brown.
 She lives and works in Bernal Heights.